-Transcripts have been made for you, thanks to otter.ai.
-Each transcription is rich in additional information with links to the Georgian music, people and places talked about in the show.
+Transcripts have been made for you, thanks to otter.ai and descript.
+Each transcription is rich in additional information.
+There are links to the Georgian music, people and places talked about in the show.

 - ბ – Prelude – How ‘Voices of the Ancestors’ came into being.